togakangaroo/curriculum/resources/c9/README.md

 # Cloud9 Setup Guide

-This guide will explain how to (1) create a Github account, (2) create a Cloud9 account, and (3) create a workspace in Cloud9 that is based off a cloned Github repository.
+This guide will explain how to (1) create a Github account, (2) create a Cloud9 account, and (3) create a workspace in Cloud9 that clones a Github repository.

 ## Background